php-enspired/util/README.md

 * ### Json

 Wraps JSON functions with sensible defaults and exception-based error handling.
-Extends the `jsonSerializable` interface with `toArray()` and `toJson()`.

 * ### PDO

-Sets more secure default options for PDO, and provides convenience methods for preparing+executing a query in one step, and for dynamically generating parameter markers for an array of values.
+Sets more secure default options for PDO, and provides a few convenience methods.

 * ### Validator